 If you are a current student or recent graduate, you must submit at least one recommendation from a college instructor.
 If you are currently working, you should submit at least one recommendation from a supervisor.
 The person making the recommendation should have knowledge of the requirements of graduate-level work.

 Yes, we will accept letters of recommendation that are included in your university credential files.
 However, if the letters are more than one year old, you may be requested to submit more recent references.

 Learn the ins and outs of credit transfer, deferring admissions, and more.

 A maximum of nine credits of graduate work done at other accredited institutions will be considered for transfer.
 These credits must have been taken in an accredited graduate program within six years prior to entering Fisher.
 They must have been completed with a grade of "B" or higher and be appropriate to the program of study at Fisher.
 Students should submit the Graduate Transfer Credit Request Form [pdf] to the Office of Graduate Admissions with the course descriptions and official transcript.

-Admitted students who wish to delay their entrance may do so for one semester.
-Students may request a deferral by contacting the Office of Graduate Admissions.
-Students who do not request a deferral must apply for readmission with the Office of Graduate Admissions.
+If you have been admitted but wish to delay your entrance, you may do so for one semester by contacting the Office of Graduate Admissions.
+If you do not request a deferral, you will have to apply for readmission with the Office of Graduate Admissions.

 The process for readmission is listed below:

 - Submit a new application along with an updated resume and personal statement to the Office of Graduate Admissions.

 - Request any official transcripts from the Registrar's office of each college and/or university that you attended since you first applied or attended St. John Fisher College.
 The transcripts are to be attached to the readmission form.